“Well, if it isn't the Boleyn Whores. Two former ladies of mine. Hiding in shadows.”

 Sadly, Emily, no, it wasn’t.
 Or, at least, it wasn’t an intentional one.

 The Other Boleyn Girl is a loose adaptation of the novel by Philippa Gregory, which is itself (very) loosely based on the life of Anne Boleyn’s sister, the lesser-known Mary Boleyn (?1502 - 1542).
 Like Anne, Mary was educated in France before returning to England in late adolescence, whereupon she briefly became the mistress of King Henry VIII.
 At an unknown point, the monarch tired of her and sometime after that (it may have been as long as three years) made his fateful attempt to seduce her younger sister.
 Unlike Mary, Anne demanded marriage and she got the prize, but ended up paying for it with her life.
 Mary, in the meantime, had run off with a commoner and lived happily ever after.
-From these facts, Gregory weaved an execrable bodice-ripper of a book and from said romance novel, Peter Morgan and Justin Chadwick spun an excruciatingly bad movie.
+From these facts, Gregory weaved a best-selling book and from said romance novel, Peter Morgan and Justin Chadwick spun an excruciatingly bad movie.

 It requires a certain talent to take the story of the Boleyn sisters’ tragic lives and make them boring but, somehow, The Other Boleyn Girl manages it – in fact, that isn't fair.
 It doesn’t just manage it, it excels at it.
 The end result of a plodding, turgid narrative becomes even more baffling when you think about the brilliant cast that was assembled for the movie – Scarlett Johansson, Natalie Portman, Eric Bana, Kristin Scott-Thomas, Benedict Cumberbatch, Jim Sturgess, David Morrissey, Juno Temple and Eddie Redmayne.
 All of them brilliant in other productions, so how exactly did Paramount end-up make something so garishly and insultingly stupid?
 I don’t know, all I do know is that they did.